Vehicle Impound Facility:

 With proof of ownership (valid ID & valid registration or title), access will be granted to vehicles for personal property removal.
 Access will not be granted for vehicles with Police Holds.
 The vehicle owner or his/her legally authorized agent may have one opportunity to retrieve personal property.
 Only one person will be allowed in the yard to recover property.
 Items attached to the vehicle such as radios, speakers, wheels, etc. may not be removed.

-The vehicle owner may authorize another party to pick-up the vehicle with the following documentation:
+The vehicle owner may authorize another party to pick-up the vehicle and/or property with the following documentation: